“Never underestimate the importance of abandoning crap you don’t need.”

 4. More focus on contribution.
 Even if for selfish reasons, it is wise for each of us to evaluate where we seek meaning.
 Happiness found in living life for personal gain is short-lived, never fully satisfying.
 On the other hand, using our resources for the purpose of improving life for someone else offers lasting joy.
 Moving our focus from personal gain to personal contribution is not always the result of embracing minimalism, but it does become much easier.

 5. More flexibility for life change.
-Over the past six years, our family has made some significant changes.
+Over the past eight years, our family has made some significant changes.
 We have changed careers.
 We have moved to a smaller home.
 We have discovered new hobbies.
 We have changed the way we spend our money.
 And we have changed many of the habits that define our lives.
 In each of the examples listed above, minimalism helped make the change possible.
 One of the greatest benefits of living with fewer possessions is freedom—freedom to live and change and improve—even if the specific changes are up to you.

 6. More inspiration for others.
 Our world is losing itself in consumeristic pursuits.
 Home sizes are growing, but happiness is not.
 We chase paychecks rather than influence and success rather than significance.
 The results of these choices have proven detrimental: stress, anxiety, fatigue, and regret.
 We need new inspiration.
 We need more people rejecting consumerism and choosing life instead.

 Embrace minimalism for yourself.
 Embrace minimalism for your family.
 Embrace minimalism for the world around you.
 Because the stakes are high.